Bobinstein/dockerized-nginx/readme.md

    Replace `yourdomain.com` with your actual domain and `youremail@domain.com` with your actual email address.

-   Your email address is used to receive messages from letsencrypt regarding your ssl certificates, including exiration warnings.
+   Your email address is used to receive messages from letsencrypt regarding your ssl certificates, including expiration warnings.

 3. **Direct your domain at your home network**